CapnAndy/irl/README.md

 When making games, I don't use all-in-one game packages or frameworks - I just use a collection of helper functions to make my life a bit easier, sorta similar to FlashPunk.
 This set of tools has been evolving over the last two years and I think it would do better opened to the world!

-This library is intended to be used with Haxe3, and some classes have dependencies (such as the OpenFL or Actuate libraries), but not all of them.
+This library is intended to be used with Haxe3 & OpenFL, and some classes have dependencies (such as the Actuate library), but not all of them.
 I try to keep them as unspecific and lightweight as possible.
 Just use the classes you want, and ignore the rest; they won't compile into your project.

 ## Caveat!